 6. Fill out the submittal form information and click submit.

-How to Use SnapChat Geofilters for Business
+How to Use Snapchat Geofilters for Business

-When a particular geofilter becomes popular, it is like making your mark on that part of the SnapChat digital world.
+When a particular geofilter becomes popular, it is like making your mark on that part of the Snapchat digital world.

 Some businesses that pay for On-Demand Geofilters found unique ways to use them.
 SnapChat has a policy of allowing On-Demand Geofilters that follow its submission guidelines to show up on the geofence area that includes a competitor’s business.